-PROPOSALS TO BE VOTED ON

-PROPOSAL 1 ELECTION OF DIRECTORS
+PROPOSALS TO BE VOTED ON PROPOSAL 1 ELECTION OF DIRECTORS

-Each person elected as director will hold office until the 2008 Annual Meeting of Stockholders and, in each case, until their respective successors have been duly elected and qualified.
+Five directors will be elected at the 2008 Annual Meeting of Stockholders.
+Each person elected as director will hold office until the 2009 Annual Meeting of Stockholders and, in each case, until their respective successors have been duly elected and qualified.
 Each nominee listed below is currently a director of our company.
 The names of the five director nominees, and certain information about them, are set forth below:

-Andre C. Dimitriadis Director since 1992 Age 66 Andre C. Dimitriadis founded LTC Properties, Inc. in 1992 and has been our Chairman and Chief Executive Officer since inception.
-In 2000 Mr. Dimitriadis also assumed the position of President.
-In October 2005, Ms. Simpson was named to the position of President.
+Andre C. Dimitriadis Director since 1992 Age 67 Andre C. Dimitriadis founded LTC Properties, Inc. in 1992 and was our Chairman and Chief Executive Officer from inception through March 2007.
 In March 2007, Mr. Dimitriadis assumed the position of Executive Chairman and Ms. Simpson was named to the position of Chief Executive Officer and President.
-Boyd W. Hendrickson Director since 2005 Age 62 Mr. Hendrickson is Chief Executive Officer and Chairman and Member of the Board of Skilled Healthcare Group, Inc. Skilled Healthcare is located in Foothill Ranch, California and is a privately held company with subsidiaries that own and operate skilled nursing and assisted living facilities.
+Boyd W. Hendrickson Director since 2005 Age 63 Mr. Hendrickson is Chief Executive Officer and Chairman and Member of the Board of Skilled Healthcare Group, Inc. (or Skilled Healthcare).
+Mr. Hendrickson has been the Chief Executive Officer of Skilled Healthcare, Inc. since April 2002.
+Skilled Healthcare is located in Foothill Ranch, California and is a publicly held company with subsidiaries that own and operate skilled nursing and assisted living facilities.
 Previously, Mr. Hendrickson was the Chief Executive Officer of Evergreen Healthcare, LLC from January 2001 through March 2002.
-In 2000 Mr. Hendrickson founded BH Strategies, a long term health care consulting firm.
 Mr. Hendrickson is a past Board Member of The American Federation of Hospitals, Beverly Enterprises, PharMerica and Superior Bank.
-Edmund C. King Director since 1992 Age 72 Edmund C. King is the principal owner of Trouver Capital Partners, an investment banking firm located in Los Angeles, California and Provo, Utah.
+Edmund C. King Director since 1992 Age 73 Edmund C. King is the principal owner of Trouver Capital Partners, an investment banking firm located in Los Angeles, California and Provo, Utah.
+Mr. King has been the principal owner of Trouver Capital Partners since 1997.
 Previously, Mr. King was Ernst & Young LLP's Southern California senior health care partner from 1973 through September 30, 1991.
-Mr. King is Chief Financial Officer and a director of Invisa, Inc. He also serves on the Board of Directors of Accentia Biopharmaceuticals, Inc., a publicly-traded biopharmaceutical company.
-Wendy L. Simpson Director since 1995 Age 58 Wendy L. Simpson has been a director since 1995, Vice Chairman from April 2000 through October 2005, Chief Financial Officer since July 2000, Treasurer since January 2005, President and Chief Operating Officer since October 2005, and Chief Executive Officer and President since March 2007.
-Ms. Simpson also serves on the Board of Directors of Insurance Neighborhood, LLC, which is a non-public web based network providing consumers with health insurance purchasing information and options.
-Timothy J. Triche, MD Director since 2000 Age 62 Timothy J. Triche, M.D. has been the Chairman of the Department of Pathology and Laboratory Medicine at Childrens Hospital Los Angeles since 1988.
+Mr. King is President, Chief Financial Officer and a director of Invisa, Inc. He also serves on the Board of Directors of Accentia Biopharmaceuticals, Inc., a publicly-traded biopharmaceutical company.
+Wendy L. Simpson Director since 1995 Age 59 Wendy L. Simpson has been a director since 1995, Vice Chairman from April 2000 through October 2005, Chief Financial Officer from July 2000 through March 2007, Treasurer from January 2005 through March 2007, and President and Chief Operating Officer from October 2005 through March 2007.
+In March 2007, Ms. Simpson was appointed Chief Executive Officer and President.
+Timothy J. Triche, MD Director since 2000 Age 63 Timothy J. Triche, M.D. has been the Chairman of the Department of Pathology and Laboratory Medicine at Childrens Hospital Los Angeles since 1988.
 He has also been a Professor of Pathology and Pediatrics at the University of Southern California Keck School of Medicine in Los Angeles, California since 1988.
 He also serves on the Board of Directors of Novelix Pharmaceuticals, Inc., a private California-based biotechnology company and NanoValent Pharmaceuticals, Inc., a private nanotechnology company.

-Unless authority to vote for the election of directors has been specifically withheld, the persons named in the accompanying proxy intend to vote for the election of the nominees named above to hold office as directors until the 2008 Annual Meeting of Stockholders and until their respective successors have been duly elected and qualified.
+Unless authority to vote for the election of directors has been specifically withheld, the persons named in the accompanying proxy intend to vote for the election of the nominees named above to hold office as directors until the 2009 Annual Meeting of Stockholders and until their respective successors have been duly elected and qualified.